Bachelor's Degree in Life Sciences

 - Knowing how to interpret statistical results in terms of practical application

-- Take a critical look at an existing methodology.
+- To take a critical look at an existing methodology.

 Course content: 22 hours of lectures, 16 hours of tutorials, and 10 hours of independent study

-- Reminder: parametric tests (comparison of means, variances)
+- Reminder: Parametric tests (comparison of means and variances)

 - Nonparametric tests